 Travelling to six destinations in seven days, these VIP guests experienced 12 different methods of transportation.
 These included floatplanes, bikes, helicopters, zodiac boats, gondolas, and a privately chartered Boeing 737 that was the first of its kind to land in rural Alberta, at a small airport called Edson.

-Rare Indigo was given the mammoth task of designing an itinerary had to include Vancouver, Victoria, Jasper and Banff in seven days – a true sea to sky adventure spanning a vast 1200 km.
+Rare Indigo was given the mammoth task of designing an itinerary that had to include Vancouver, Victoria, Jasper and Banff in seven days – a true sea to sky adventure spanning a vast 1200 km.
 With the objective of minimizing travel times while giving guests the “Best of the West” experience, Rare Indigo created a remarkable, never-been-done-before program.

 Rare Indigo was given the mammoth task of designing an itinerary that had to include Vancouver, Victoria, Jasper and Banff in seven days – a true sea to sky adventure spanning a vast 1200 km.
 The key to this program was to provide seamless transportation throughout, while minimizing travel times, without using motor coaches, in unique and creative methods.
 Furthermore, the client insisted on including all major destination highlights in Western Canada in a short period of time, such as: whale watching in Victoria, touring Granville Island and Grouse Mountain in Vancouver, visiting the Icefields Parkway in Jasper, and experiencing Banff National Park, to name a few.